AltropInc/alt/doc/script/ParametricTypes.md

 can `IntPoint` be the subtype of `IntegralPoint`.

 It is considered as a usage case when we use a parametric class for a base class to derive subclass.
 Therefore, all parameters of the parametric class must be bound in the base class, either to a type or a value, or to a parameter of the derived class.
-This resembles the case of a function call in which you must provide all actual parameters, although you can use formal parameters in the outer function that encloses the function call.
+This resembles the case of a function call in which you must provide all actual parameters, although you can use formal parameters in the outer function where the function call is enclosed.

 ### Parametric Interface Type